SaiTeja-002/ezblog/README.md

 The project addresses secure authorization using OAuth, allowing users to grant limited access to their resources without exposing sensitive credentials.
 The OAuth implementation involves client registration, authorization requests, user authorization, token requests, and access token usage.

+## OAuth
+- User Experience: Users log in using their preferred method - email, Google, or Facebook accounts.
+- Flutter Code: The Flutter code integrates plugins and packages to initiate the OAuth flow and handle the user’s choice.
+- Firebase Integration: Firebase Authentication services handle OAuth flows in the back-ground, validating tokens and providing user information securely.
+- App-Level Access: Once authenticated, the app retrieves user data from Firebase Authentication, allowing specific features based on the user profiles

 ## Project Analysis
 Functionalities of various screen in the app